Quick summary: How to build a simple website on WordPress

 NOTE: There are of course lots of other tools available such as Bing Webmaster Tools, Yandex Webmaster and many others.
 I advise registering for all of them to help get your website indexed and provide as much coverage as possible.

-Congratulations – you just learned how to build a website!
+Congratulations – you just built a simple website!